 11. Moonrunner83, Megan McDuffee, Die Scum, Inc. – “Among the Stars“

 Moonrunner83’s Streets was one of the best surprises of the year, and some of the EP’s most enjoyable entries feature multi-talented Megan McDuffee on the microphone.
-“Among the Stars” feels custom-made for fans of The Midnight and Timecop1983, but with an evolved take on the popwave style those artists helped pioneer.
+“Among the Stars” feels custom-made for fans of The Midnight and Timecop1983 with its dreamy, hook-heavy style.

 10. Le Matos, Computer Magic – “Cold Summer”

-Perhaps the only song on this list that could be reasonably classified as synthpop, the horror-tinged atmosphere on “Cold Summer” works perfectly with its reserved vocal performance, creating one of the most subtly engaging tracks of the year.
+Perhaps the only song on this list that is reasonably classifiable as synthpop, the horror-tinged atmosphere on “Cold Summer” works perfectly with its reserved vocal performance, creating one of the most subtly engaging tracks of the year.

 9. Wolf Club – “Summer Lights“